jilljenn/andrewcharlesjones.github.io/_posts/2021-11-20-21-score-matching.md

 The basic motivation for score matching is this: Instead of directly maximizing the likelihood function, what if we try to find a $\theta$ such that the *gradient* of the model's log likelihood is approximately the same as the gradient of the data distribution's log likelihood?
 If we could do this, it may provide a way to only work with the unnormalized density $\widetilde{p}(x; \theta)$, rather than the normalized density $p(x; \theta)$.

 Let's make this more precise.
 To start, let's introduce some terminology.
-In this post (and in the score matching literature in general), the score function refers to the gradient of the log likelihood function with respect to the data $x$,
+In this post (and in the score matching literature in general), the score function (sometimes also called the Stein score) refers to the gradient of the log likelihood function with respect to the data $x$,

 $$\nabla_x \log p_m(x; \theta).$$